The ABC’s of PSC

 No. Pebble Stone is made for the surface and coping edges of the pool.
 But because it’s porous, it cannot go under the water.
 The product that you see inside of pools is called Pebble Tec.
 Pebble Tec uses smaller, decorative rocks similar to ours, but the installation process is different.

 Yes.
 Because of its durability, animals will not damage the surface and it can be cleaned with a hose.

 No. We encourage people to give it the “barefoot” test at our home show display.
 The rock is hand troweled smooth, so it’s similar to walking on concrete rather than gravel.

 We warranty your Pebble Stone surface for 3 years against delamination.
 Once you have a clean and seal performed at the 3-year interval, it automatically renews your warranty for an additional 3 years.
 As a convenience, we automatically notify you when your warranty is about to expire so you can choose to have it extended.

 The Pebble Stone surface is only as strong as the subsurface it adheres to.
 While no one can predict if or when your subsurface may crack, we always install expansion strips to help minimize any cracking.
 The expansion strips are placed to follow the natural expansion strips in your existing surface.
 Should a crack occur elsewhere, we can repair the surface for a nominal charge.

 Why does it shine?

 The shine on the surface happens to be the result of the epoxy resin that we use to bind the rocks to each other and the surface.
 While the product does have a stark shine at first, it will, over time become more of a satin and/or flat finish.
 This however does not damage the strength of the epoxy rock.
-We can add a patented UV topcoat over your existing surface during the installation process for a nominal charge.
-This will help to extend the shine if that is something you desire.

 What is a clean and seal?